-Key Area: 4a - Supporting pupil entitlement What strategies are in place to enable the SACRE to support the delivery of pupil entitlement in the LA's schools?
-Requires improvement/struggling A SACRE in this position would: not have any knowledge regarding the provision of CW nor have any mechanism in place to gain such knowledge.
-Developing A SACRE with developing practice would: be unaware of the issues facing schools in providing CW as part of the pupil entitlement.
-Provide little advice or support towards fulfilling pupil entitlement to CW.
+ယ္သ Key Area: 4a - Supporting pupil entitlement What strategies are in place to enable the SACRE to support the delivery of pupil entitlement in the LA's schools?
+Requires not have any knowledge regarding the provision of CW nor have any mechanism in place to gain such improvement/struggling knowledge.
+A SACRE in this position would: Developingbe unaware of the issues facing schools in providing CW as part of the pupil entitlement.
+Provide little advice or support towards fulfilling pupil entitlement to CW.Practice would:Developing advice or support towards fulfilling pupil entitlement to CW.
 Established A SACRE with established practice would: understand local issues of delivering pupil entitlement and of the challenges schools face in providing CW.
 Provide some advice in support of delivering pupil entitlement.
 Seek to ensure that schools had access to, and advice on, appropriate resources for the delivery of CW.
 Advanced A SACRE with advanced practice would: have a balanced and realistic overview of provision and its challenges across the LA.
 Provide or arrange for systematic support and guidance for schools experiencing difficulty in delivering pupil entitlement.
 Obtain feedback from schools to evaluate the impact of advice and support.
 Periodically review its strategies for supporting pupil entitlement.
 Where are we and where do we find evidence to support this?

-Key Area: 4b - Enhancing the quality of provision of collective worship Requires improvement/struggling A SACRE in this position would: nce the quality of collective worship in the LA's schools? not be able to influence the quality of CW due to lack of support either from the LA or CW/RE professional.
-Have no knowledge of what good quality CW in schools looks like.
-Developing A SACRE with developing practice would: not be adequately supported by the LA / RE professional to promote quality provision of CW.
-Have agenda items about CW dominated by the issue of how SACRE obtains data.
+Key Area: 4b - Enhancing the quality of provision of collective worship How does SACRE seek to influence the quality of collective worship in the LA's schools?
+Requiresnot be able to influence the quality of CW due to lack of support either from the LA or CW/RE professional.improvement/strugglingHave no knowledge of what good quality CW in schools looks like.A SACRE in this position would:Improvement/struggling Developingnot be adequately supported by the LA / RE professional to promote quality provision of CW.
+Have agendaA SACRE with developing practice would:items about CW dominated by the issue of how SACRE obtains data.
 Have little understanding of the nature and potential of CW and of what effective provision in each school might be.
-Established A SACRE with established practice would: have occasional agenda items on CW, with some insight into how it is being delivered in the LA's schools.
-Understand what effective provision is, but SACRE members have little 'hands-on' experience of CW.
-Promote in-service support for teachers with responsibility for CW.
-Advise on enhancing quality of provision.
+Established A SACRE with established practice would: SACRE with established Understand what effective provision is, but SACRE members have little 'hands-on' experience of CW.
 Advanced A SACRE with advanced practice would: have a good overview of quality of provision across the LA, with information from the LA and from presentations by schools.
 Have first-hand experience of CW in schools.
 Disseminate good practice in consultation with schools and teachers.
 Sponsor an ongoing programme of in-service development, and assist schools in evaluating and enhancing the quality of their provision.
 Where are we and where do we find evidence to support this?